temporalio/edu-converters-typescript-code/exercises/custom-converter/README.md

    );
    ```

 Order is important.
-For example, first the `UndefinedPayloadConverter` will converts between JS `undefined` and `NULL` Payloads.
+For example, first the `UndefinedPayloadConverter` will convert between JS `undefined` and `NULL` Payloads.
 Then, `BinaryPayloadConverter`
 converts between binary data types and RAW Payloads.
 Finally, `EjsonPayloadConverter` will convert EJSON values.

 You don't need to change anything in your Workflow code.
 You only need to add a path to your `payload-converter.ts` file to your Client and Worker code.